Ryan-7/PHP-Rest-API/README.md

 # Setup
 Currently the API will only read from the database and output on the client.
-Create a local DB and add a few items for title, body and id.
+Create a local DB `todo` and add a few `items` for title, body and id.
 Make sure to set `connectedToDb` to true.

 Or